Search by Keyword

 "Take four" on this day was temporarily deemed as best, although they understandably thought differently later.
 The primary reason undoubtedly was George Harrison's rather experimental shaky guitar solo which, even during the live performance, impelled McCartney to give out a couple of cat-calls that would mark the track as unusable.
 This performance is also included on "Anthology 1."

-After the band took an hour break from 9 to 10 pm (during which time mono mixes of "I'm A Loser" and "Baby's In Black" were made) they returned to the studio for more recording.
-Instead of working more on "Mr. Moonlight" they started and completed another cover song as a contender for the album, the 1959 Little Willie John song "Leave My Kitten Alone."
+After the band took an hour break from 9 to 10 pm (during which time mono mixes of "I'm A Loser" and "Baby's In Black" were made) they returned to EMI Studio Two for more recording.
+Instead of working more on "Mr. Moonlight" they opted to start and complete another cover song as a contender for the album, the 1959 Little Willie John song "Leave My Kitten Alone."
 They worked until 11:15 on this song, even double-tracking Lennon's vocals.
 This excellent recording, unfortunately, was chosen to be omitted from the "Beatles For Sale" album and didn't get officially released until "Anthology 1."
 Instead, The Beatles were insistent on including "Mr. Moonlight," which they re-attempted at a later date.

 That later date was a marathon recording day on October 18th, 1964.
 They entered EMI Studio Two at 2:30 to begin nine hours of recording, resulting in the final completion of eight songs.
 After putting the finishing touches on "Eight Days A Week" and blistering through "Kansas City / Hey-Hey-Hey-Hey!," they started over on "Mr. Moonlight."